maxbrixner/mrkr2/README.md

     )
 ```

-Instead of passing a dictionary, you can also use ``sdk.ProjectCreateSchema`` to get type hints.
+Instead of passing a dictionary, you can also use ``sdk.schemas.ProjectConfigSchema`` to get type hints.

 A label can have the following **targets**: